emarsden/pg-el/doc/src/about.md

 - SCRAM-SHA-256 authentication (the default method since PostgreSQL version 14) as well as MD5 and password authentication.

 - Encrypted (TLS) connections between Emacs and the PostgreSQL backend.
+This includes support for client certificates.

 - **Prepared statements** using PostgreSQL's extended query message flow, that allows for parameterized queries to protect from SQL injection issues.

 - The PostgreSQL **COPY protocol** to copy preformatted data to PostgreSQL from an Emacs buffer.